nikokks/Introduction-to-Statistical-Learning/README.md

 # Introduction-to-Statistical-Learning
-Demonstrations of statisical Formulas and Anwsers
+- Demonstrations of statisical Formulas of the course
+- Developped answers of exercises